holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_turing_test/lesson_plan.md

 ## Lesson Plan

 In this lesson, students are introduced to the Turing Test (along with some background information on Alan Turing).
-Students are given a short snipped of the Turing Test article and a brief discussion is had.
+Students are given a short snippet of the Turing Test article and a brief discussion is had.
 Finally, the Turing Test is enacted with a real ChatBot to really drive the point home.